Filing for FAFSA: How Your Tax Return Affects Your Child’s Financial Aid

 Unless any of the above applies to your child, your tax information will be required to submit a FAFSA application.

 Don’t let your child get left behind when they take their first steps into adulthood.
-Our tax professionals have helped thousands of Coloradans file their taxes and comply with FAFSA regulations.
-Reach out to a Boxelder tax professional today and keep your child’s future secure.
+At Boxelder Consulting, our tax professionals work with families to prepare their returns so they can complete their FAFSA without delays.
+We’ve helped thousands of Coloradans file their taxes and comply with FAFSA regulations.

 FREE CONSULTATION